-The chiller control system levitates the magnetic bearings and accelerates the compressor speed to the design speed (N{DES}) with the inlet guide vane angle (IGV{DES}) and diffuser vane angle set to the design operating point (DIF{DES}) This operating point for the chiller is below the maximum lift temperature expected to be seen by the chiller.
+The chiller control system levitates the magnetic bearings and accelerates the compressor speed to the design speed (N{DES}) with the inlet guide vane angle (IGV{DES}) and difsetpoint.
+The RUN flag indicates whether the chiller com- 35 fuser vane angle set to the design operating point (DIF{DES}).
+This operating point for the chiller is below the maximum lift temperature expected to be seen by the chiller.
 The design point represents the point of maximum isentropic efficiency for the compressor.
 At this point, the cooling capacity of the chiller at the design point may be less than or greater than that required to match the cooling load.

-On the first iteration through the main chiller control system loop, the angle adjustment flag (IDAD) is initialized to true in step 601, (and the speed adjustment flag (AND) is initialized to false) indicating that the inlet guide vanes and/or diffuser vanes can be adjusted by the PID control algorithm to match cooling capacity with cooling load.
-During the initialization step, the iteration counters (C{IWI}) C{IGV} , C{DIV}) are set to zero.
-During successive passes through the main chiller control system loop denoted by box 602, the states of the IDAD and the AND flags and the iteration counters are changed in the IDAD and AND mode
+On the first iteration through the main chiller control system loop, the angle adjustment flag (IDAD) is initialized to true in step 601, (and the speed adjustment flag (NAD) is initialized to false) indicating that the inlet guide vanes and/or diffuser vanes can be adjusted by the PID control algorithm to match cooling capacity with cooling load.
+During the initialization step, the iteration counters (C{LWT} , C{IGV} , C{DIV}) are set to zero.
+During successive passes The miscellaneous variables (for example, gain factors) 50 through the main chiller control system loop denoted by box 602, the states of the IDAD and the NAD flags and the iteration counters are changed in the IDAD and NAD mode subroutines

 In general terms, capacity control for the chiller is accomplished by varying the compressor speed, inlet guide vane position, and diffuser vane position simultaneously.
-In step 609, the chiller control system acquires operating data from factor (GIGV-DIF) converts an adjustment of inlet guide 50 the chiller sensors, the adjustable speed motor drive, and the magnetic bearing control unit.
+In step 609, the chiller control system acquires operating data from the chiller sensors, the adjustable speed motor drive, and the magnetic bearing control unit.
 The operating data are used to assess the current state of the chiller.
-Calculated estimates of heat load, heat rejection, estimated isentropic and machine kW/ton efficiencies, and refrigerant thermal properties are control system is powered up electrically.
-Following the 55 made by the chiller control system.
+Calculated estimates of heat load, heat rejection, estimated isentropic and machine kW/ton efficiencies, and refrigerant thermal properties are made by the chiller control system.
 The refrigerant properties are used to calculate the non-dimensional performance coefficients, (PC, FC, EC) which are used to determine the current operating state of the compressor on an experimentally determined compressor operating map.
 The data are used to check alarm conditions that could typically damage chiller equipment, such as low evaporating temperature, high condensing pressure, low line voltage, or magnetic bearing control problems.
 On discovery of an alarm condition, the chiller control system takes the appropriate action.
-The chiller control system performs a surge check by measuring the standard deviation of a series of line current measurements
+The chiller control system performs a surge check by measuring the standard deviation of a series of line current measurements.

-In step 610, the current operating state measurements are fed to a PID controller subroutine of the type commonly known in the art.
+In step 610, the current operating state measurements are fed to a PID controller subroutine of the type commonly 10 known in the art.
 The controller subroutine modulates the control variable (inlet guide vane angle) to reduce the leaving evaporator water temperature error (LWTe) to zero.
-The output of the PID controller subroutine is an adjustment of the current inlet guide vane angle (dIGV) that will reduce the leaving evaporator water temperature error.
+The output of the PID controller subroutine is an adjustment of the current inlet guide vane angle (dIGV) that will reduce 15 step 711 to prevent oscillation between the IDAD and NAD the leaving evaporator water temperature error.

-Following the estimate of the inlet guide vane adjustment control system loop passes control of the chiller to either the angle adjustment mode subroutine (IDAD) in step 612 or the speed adjustment mode subroutine (AND) in step 613 depending on the settings of the IDAD and AND mode flags tested in step 611.
+Following the estimate of the inlet guide vane adjustment made by the PID controller in step 610, the main chiller control system loop passes control of the chiller to either the angle adjustment mode subroutine (IDAD) in step 612 or the 20 speed adjustment mode subroutine (NAD) in step 613 depending on the settings of the IDAD and NAD mode flags tested in step 611.